Promises to eat healthier or finally hit the gym are perennially found at the top of many Americans’ list of New Year’s resolutions.

 Zero percent cards for large purchases

-A card like the BankAmericard® credit card, which offers zero percent introductory interest rate on purchases for your first 18 billing cycles (14.49 percent to 24.49 percent variable APR thereafter), can be a great tool to help you pay for expensive health-related purchases.
+A card like the BankAmericard® credit card, which offers a 0 percent introductory interest rate on purchases for your first 18 billing cycles (12.99 percent to 22.99 percent variable APR thereafter), can be a great tool to help you pay for expensive health-related purchases.

-If your New Year’s goals include resolutions to improve your wellness in 2020, credit cards can be a helpful way to kick-start your journey without hurting your wallet.
-Like any search for a new credit card, take time to find a card with benefits and rewards that work best for your goals long-term and the purchases you make regularly.
+If you’re on a mission to improve wellness this year, credit cards can be a helpful way to kick-start your journey without hurting your wallet.
+Like any search for a new credit card, take time to find a card with benefits and rewards that work best for your long-term goals and your regular purchases.

 The information about the U.S. Bank Cash+ Visa Signature Card, the Amazon Prime Rewards Visa Signature Card and the World of Hyatt Credit Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.